Skip to content

 name: my-workflow

-provider: claude # 'claude' or 'codex' (default: from config)
+provider: claude # Any registered provider (default: from config)

 model: sonnet # Model override (default: from config assistants.claude.model)